Information for consumers

 Type of consumer credit and the borrowing interest rate

-The consumer credit provided by the provider is always tied to the financing of a motor vehicle, categories M1, N1 and L (financed goods).
+The consumer credit provided by the provider is always tied to the financing of a motor vehicle, categories M1, N1 and L (financed vehicle).

 The borrowing interest rate of the consumer credit is fixed, meaning that the rate remains unchanged throughout the duration of the consumer credit agreement, unless a change thereof is agreed by the parties in writing.

-The provider shall always require security of the consumer credit in the form of a security transfer of the property right to the financed goods with the condition subsequent.
-Therefore, in addition to the consumer credit agreement, an agreement on securing the transfer of property rights to the financed goods shall always be concluded by and between the provider and the consumer.
-In justified cases (particularly with respect to the amount of the provided consumer credit and the value of the financed goods), in addition to the security transfer of the property right to the financed goods the provider may also require a security transfer of the property right to other than financed goods.
+The provider shall always require security of the consumer credit in the form of a security transfer of the property right to the financed vehicle with the condition subsequent.
+Therefore, in addition to the consumer credit agreement, an agreement on securing the transfer of property rights to the financed vehicle shall always be concluded by and between the provider and the consumer.

 Examples of possible consumer credit durations